cordialsys/crosschain/README.md

   xc [command]

 Available Commands:
-  address     Derive an address from the PRIVATE_KEY environment variable. balance     Check balance of an asset.
+  address     Derive an address from the XC_PRIVATE_KEY environment variable. balance     Check balance of an asset.
 Reported as big integer, not accounting for any decimals. chains      List information on all supported chains. completion  Generate the autocompletion script for the specified shell